3dbeb41841bfbfcc24d55143816cf7f1/---DEPRECATED---atl-wdi/instructor_notes/ruby/intro-to-ruby.md

 Everything in Ruby is an **object**.
 * By "object" we mean that everything has its own set of properties and methods
 * Not a new concept.
 Some data types in Javascript had their own properties and methods (e.g., `string.length`)
-* You will learn more about this when you dive into Ruby OOP next week
+* You will learn more about this when you dive into Ruby OOP

 ### Numbers